nischalpandey-np/Portfolio/README.md

 ## Overview

-This is a personal portfolio website for Nischal Pandey, showcasing projects, skills, and contact information.
+This is a personal portfolio of me, showcasingmy projects, skills, and contact information.
 The website highlights a passion for AI and Data Science, featuring various projects that demonstrate expertise in these fields.

 ## Features